MIT SHASS Communications | Resources and Materials

 Collaborations across the Institute

-Ongoing creative collaborations with colleagues at MIT Spectrum, the MIT News Office, Resource Development, Admissions, and other groups
+Ongoing creative collaborations with colleagues at the MIT News Office, MIT Spectrum, Communications Initiatives, Resource Development, Admissions, and the MIT Alumni Association.

 Overview of all MIT SHASS academic areas + individual profiles of each unit